LtGolden/RAM-Limiter/README.md

 The GUI Version: After launching, simply delete the programs you don't want to limit/what you don't have.

 The Barebones: Launch it, and it literally just limits Chrome and Discord.

+Installers are labeled, follow directions in the installer after running them.